samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-Low_Volume.md

 **Description**:

-> Run 10-15min up to Easy-Moderate, RPE 6 to warm up, then repeat 8 Hard, RPE9,
+> Run 10-15min up to Easy-Moderate, RPE6 to warm up, then repeat 8 Hard, RPE9,
 > 90-second efforts, recovering for an equal 90 seconds after each; run 10min
-> Easy, RPE 4 to cool down for a total of about 50 minutes of running
+> Easy, RPE4 to cool down for a total of about 50 minutes of running

 ### Friday